 Yes, geometry is used in the real world…

 This was one of the many questions I first asked as a fresh “designer in training” in design school.
-I’d heard of a vector, but I had no idea how it was used in the design specifically and especially how to use Illustrator, the go-to program used for making a vector.
-With much surprise to me, vectors would eventually change the way I viewed labels, logos, and especially, readability.
+I’d heard of a vector, but I had no idea how it was used in the design, specifically how to use Illustrator, the go-to program for making a vector file.
+Much to my surprise, vectors eventually changed the way I viewed labels, logos, and readability.

-I also learned that vector art is one of the two major forms of art used by computers.
-Vectors commonly have their file extensions ending with .ai, .eps, and .pdf.
+I also learned that vector art is one of the two major forms of art computers use.
+Vectors typically have their file extensions that end with .ai, .eps, and .pdf.
 Vectors are actually points, lines, curves and polygons on an algebraic grid.
-These points, lines, curves, and basic polygons are called “primitives,” and are the basic building blocks of vector art.
+These points, lines, curves, and basic polygons are called “primitives” and are the basic building blocks of vector art.

-Most of the images you see online are pixel based and are literal “squares” of an image simulating the points on your screen.
-Pixel based images commonly have their file extensions ending .jpg, .psd, and .png.
+Most of the images you see online are pixel based, which means they are literal “squares” of an image simulating the points on your screen.
+Pixel-based images commonly have file extensions that end with .jpg, .psd, and .png.

 Why do you need vectors?

-Got a awesome logo or illustration you’ve always wanted printed on a t-shirt or business card?
-Believe me, that super cool screen printer or design studio is gonna want a vector file.
+Got an awesome logo or illustration you’ve always wanted printed on a t-shirt or business card?
+Believe me, a screen printer or design studio is going to want a vector file.

-A vector graphic is versatile, it can be enlarged to fit on a billboard, sized to be placed on a city bus or reduced to tiny image printed on a juice box with no loss in quality!
-Ultimately, vector images allow for more flexibility when used to produce high quality, high resolution graphics on posters, business cards, brochures, packaging and more.
-Pixel based images often look poor when they are low resolution, and therefore an image with very few pixels.
+A vector graphic is versatile; it can be enlarged to fit on a billboard, sized to cover a city bus, or reduced to a tiny image printed on a juice box without losing quality!
+Ultimately, vector images allow for more flexibility to produce high quality, high-resolution graphics on posters, business cards, brochures, packaging and more.
+Pixel-based images look poor when they are done with low-resolution files instead of vector files.

-It is important you, as the client, provide vector files to your design studio or screen printer for the crispy clean look you desire.
+It is important for you, as the client, to provide vector files to your design studio or screen printer for the crispy clean look you desire.

 Have a logo but not vector file ready?
-Needing help creating a logo but have no idea how to build that drawing or doodle in vector?
-Here at myheartcreative we can build your ideas into a vector file and apply it to the design that you need.
+Do you need help creating a logo but have no idea how to build that drawing or doodle as a vector file?
+At our Oklahoma design studio, we can develop your ideas as vector files and apply them to the designs you require.
 Our clients get all the file formats needed when doing a logo design project with us INCLUDING vector files.
 Contact us with your vector questions or to start a new project.